-- (a) At December 31, 2023 and 2022, nonaccrual loans excluded \$15 million and \$101 million, respectively, of PPP loans 90 or more days past due and guaranteed by the SBA, of which \$15 million and \$76 million, respectively, were no longer accruing interest based on the guidelines set by the SBA.
-Typically the principal balance of the loans is insured and interest is guaranteed at a specified reimbursement rate subject to meeting the guidelines set by the SBA.
-There were no loans that were not guaranteed by the SBA that are 90 or more days past due and still accruing interest at December 31, 2023 and 2022. - (b) Generally, all consumer nonaccrual loans have an allowance.
+- (a) Generally, all consumer nonaccrual loans have an allowance.
 In accordance with regulatory guidance, certain nonaccrual loans that are considered collateral-dependent have been charged down to the lower of amortized cost or the fair value of their underlying collateral less costs to sell.
-If the value of the underlying collateral improves subsequent to charge down, the related allowance may be negative. - (c) Interest income on nonaccrual loans recognized on a cash basis was not material for the years ended December 31, 2023 and 2022. - (d) The geographic regions presented in this table are ordered based on the magnitude of the corresponding loan balances at December 31, 2023.
+If the value of the underlying collateral improves subsequent to charge down, the related allowance may be negative. - (b) Interest income on nonaccrual loans recognized on a cash basis was not material for the years ended December 31, 2024 and - (c) The geographic regions presented in this table are ordered based on the magnitude of the corresponding loan balances at December 31, 2024.

-The Bank grants certain modifications of auto and other loans to borrowers experiencing financial difficulty, which effective January 1, 2023, are reported as FDMs.
-For the year ended December 31, 2023, auto and other FDMs were not material and there were no additional commitments to lend to borrowers modified as FDMs.
+The Bank grants certain modifications of auto and other loans to borrowers experiencing financial difficulty.

+For the years ended December 31, 2024 and 2023, retained auto and other FDMs were not material.

+As of December 31, 2024 and 2023, there were no additional commitments to lend to borrowers modified as FDMs.

 For periods ending prior to January 1, 2023, modifications of auto and other loans where the Bank granted concessions to borrowers who were experiencing financial difficulty were generally accounted for and reported as TDRs.
 Loans with short-term or other insignificant modifications that were not considered concessions were not TDRs.
-For the years ended December 31, 2022 and 2021, auto and other TDRs were not material.
+For the year ended December 31, 2022, auto and other TDRs were not material.